 Straight electric horns, I could not recommend for outside use, unless it was out at some remote point, void of other noises and then, not to be heard too far away.
-This type horn is all right for inside use, such as in storerooms and shops.
-Where air is available, the most reasonable installation is the air whistle, which can be hand operated by direct chain-to-valve, or remotely controlled from a push button, with either low-voltage d.c. or 110 volts a.c., actuating an electropneumatic valve magnet.
+This necessity of one or more carrier type horn is all right for inside use, such as in storerooms and shops.
+Where air is available, the most rier receiver at the converter locareasonable installation is the air whistle, which can be hand operated by direct chain-to-valve, or remotely controlled from a push button, with either low-voltage d.c. or 110 volts a.c.. actuating an electropneumatic valve magnet.

-Where air is not available and distance for sound travel is desired, the most effective horns are those with self-contained compressors, sulted to determine what is rewhich are operated by push-button quired to enable them to provide unless the points of the spring and which can be obtained for use system.

-with either low-voltage d.c. circuits or 110 volts a.c.
+distance for sound travel is desired, the most effective horns are those carrier equipment should be conwith self-contained compressors, sulted to determine what is rewhich are operated by push-button quired to enable them to provide or relay control at outlying points, an efficient and reliable carrier with either low-voltage d.c. circuits or 110 volts a.c.
 Horns should be installed with shields over them to protect against becoming clogged with snow, sleet, etc., and the action of mud-carrying wasps.